tristanpenman/snippets/linux/reboot-on-kernel-panic.md

-# Reboot on Kernel panic
+# Reboot on kernel panic

 It can be useful on embedded/IoT Linux devices to automatically reboot on a kernel panic/oops.